TechMusab/blogApp/README.md

 The migration files are in the `backend/Migrations` directory.

-## 🔐 Authentication Flow

-The authentication system uses JWT tokens with email verification:

-1. **Registration**: User signs up with email and password
-2. **OTP Verification**: System sends a 6-digit OTP via email
-3. **Account Activation**: User verifies OTP to activate account
-4. **Login**: User receives JWT token upon successful login
-5. **Protected Routes**: Frontend includes JWT token in Authorization header

-In development, the OTP is returned in the response for easier testing (never do this in production!).

 ## 🐳 Docker Deployment

 The backend includes a Dockerfile for containerized deployment: